JohnnyonFlame/EverSDK/README.md

 ### What is in this repository?

-This repo contains a list of scripts, templates and tools to generate a working toolchain for the Evercade VS from scratch.
+This repo contains a list of scripts, templates and tools to generate a working toolchain for the Evercade, Evercade VS and Super Pocket from scratch.

 ### Dependencies